BOKU-CMP-MEC-MAT/abqModelParametrization/README.md

 This script serves as a reference for creating parameterized models in Abaqus.
 It generates a model of a reinforced concrete plate with a hole positioned at an arbitrary location.

-The plate is fixed on the left side as an essential boundary condition, and a uniform pressure is applied to the top surface as a load.
+The plate is fixed on the left side as an essential boundary condition, and loaded by an uniform pressure applied to the top surface.
 ### Adjustable Parameters
 The following parameters can be modified:
 - **Plate dimensions**: width, height, and thickness